openstack/keystone/doc/source/configuration.rst

 cryptographically signed using the X509 standard.
 In order to work correctly token generation requires a public/private key pair.
 The public key must be signed in an X509 certificate, and the certificate used to sign it must be available as Certificate Authority (CA) certificate.
-These files can be generated either using the keystone-manage utility, or externally generated.
+These files can be either externally generated or generated using the ``keystone-manage`` utility.

-``keystone-manage pki_setup`` is a development tool.
-We recommend that you do not use ``keystone-manage pki_setup`` in a production environment.
-In production, an external CA should be used instead.
-This is because the CA secret key should generally be kept apart from the token signing secret keys so that a compromise of a node does not lead to an attacker being able to generate valid signed Keystone tokens.
-This is a low probability attack vector, as compromise of a Keystone service machine's filesystem security almost certainly means the attacker will be able to gain direct access to the token backend.

-The files need to be in the locations specified by the top level Keystone configuration file as specified in the above section.
-Additionally, the private key should only be readable by the system user that will run Keystone.
-The values that specify where to read the certificates are under the ``[signing]`` section of the configuration file.
+The files used for signing and verifying certificates are set in the Keystone configuration file.
+The private key should only be readable by the system user that will run Keystone.
+The values that specify the certificates are under the ``[signing]`` section of the configuration file.
 The configuration values are:

-* ``token_format`` - Determines the algorithm used to generate tokens.
-Can be either ``UUID`` or ``PKI``.
-Defaults to ``PKI``.
-This option must be used in conjunction with ``provider`` configuration in the ``[token]`` section.
 * ``certfile`` - Location of certificate used to verify tokens.
 Default is ``/etc/keystone/ssl/certs/signing_cert.pem``
 * ``keyfile`` - Location of private key used to sign tokens.
 Default is ``/etc/keystone/ssl/private/signing_key.pem``
 * ``ca_certs`` - Location of certificate for the authority that issued the above certificate.
 Default is ``/etc/keystone/ssl/certs/ca.pem``
-* ``ca_key`` - Default is ``/etc/keystone/ssl/private/cakey.pem``
-* ``key_size`` - Default is ``2048``
-* ``valid_days`` - Default is ``3650``

 Signing Certificate Issued by External CA
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You may use a signing certificate issued by an external CA instead of generated by keystone-manage.
+You may use a signing certificate issued by an external CA instead of generated by ``keystone-manage``.
 However, certificate issued by external CA must satisfy the following conditions:

 * all certificate and key files must be in Privacy Enhanced Mail (PEM) format
 * private key files must not be protected by a password

-When using signing certificate issued by an external CA, you do not need to specify ``key_size``, ``valid_days`` and ``ca_key`` as they will be ignored.

 The basic workflow for using a signing certificate issued by an external CA involves: